Medication Safety in the Office Practice

 - Document information on the immunization log as appropriate.

-- Drug Devices: Aspiration of syringe tips can occur if parenteral syringes are used to administer or dispense liquid oral medications and, therefore, should not be used.
-Practices should use appropriate devices and train staff on the use of the correct devices.
+- Drug Devices: Aspiration of syringe tips can occur if parenteral syringes are used to administer or dispense liquid oral medications, and therefore, should not be used.
+Practices should use appropriate devices and train staff to use them correctly.

 Dispensing